 I love pitching, watching others pitch, and helping founders improve.

-Let’s start with the most common problems?
+What are the most common pitching problems?

 The answer is 12